Due to the current situation we strongly recommend that you contact places direct that you wish to visit to make sure they are open.

 Kynren is a dramatic re-telling of English history featuring horse-drawn chariots, Viking longships, battling armies, jousting knights, a full-sized recreation of Locomotion 1, joyous celebrations and heart-breaking tragedies.
 New for 2020 – The Park is an exciting new development offering visitors an action-packed afternoon of thrilling and fun experiences including a truly spectacular Horse Stunt Show, immersive family attractions, live music and all-new dining options.

 Byers Green at the gateway to the Durham Dales provides an ideal central location to explore the attractions of the North East from hills to coast.
 Country walks from the door, fishing on the River Wear (permits available) and cycle tracks.
 The wild beauty of Weardale and Teesdale; historical splendour at Raby Castle and Bowes Museum; industrial heritage at Killhope, Beamish and Shildon all within an hours drive; a little further Keilder Water, Hadrians Wall, the Northumberland Coast and the Lake District.

-The village has no shops, the nearest shop being 2 miles away; but we will have snacks available to buy from our Bar like crisps, chocolate and peanuts.
+The village has no shops, the nearest shop being 2 miles away; but we serve food Friday, Saturday and Sunday.

-Located in the grounds of Thomas Wright House is “Hidden Beauty” offering a variety of beauty treatments – at special discounts for our guests!
+Located in the grounds of Thomas Wright House is “Hidden Beauty” offering a variety of beauty treatments.

 Within walking distance of Byers Green along the Auckland Way Railway Path, Bishop Auckland is the home of Auckland Castle and Deer Park and the centre of an exciting local regeneration project, Eleven Arches.